 Range of Products

 The platform started offering Bitcoin trading in 2013 and introduced other cryptocurrencies such as Ethereum, Ripple’s XRP, and Litecoin in 2017.
-Besides its social trading platform, eToro stands out from other crypto exchanges because it offers a wide range of financial products to trade beyond crypto assets such as stocks, ETFs, currencies, commodities, and indices.
+Besides its social trading platform, eToro stands out from other cryptocurrency exchanges like Binance & Coinbase etc. because it offers a wide range of financial products to trade beyond crypto assets such as stocks, ETFs, currencies, commodities, and indices.
 In this guide, we will focus solely on its crypto products.

 eToro currently offers 15 of the top valued and most recognized crypto assets: